HDFGroup/vol-log-based/sneak_peek.md

     variables `HDF5_VOL_CONNECTOR` and `HDF5_PLUGIN_PATH` to write data to files in log layout.
 See PR #15.
   + Support using Log VOL as a Pass-through VOL.
-    * When the Pass-through VOL is enabled, all writes are performed using the underlying VOL.
-    * This feature enables the support of opening and operating an existing regular HDF5 file.
+    * This feature adds the support of opening and operating an existing regular HDF5 file.
+    * This feature adds the option of performing all writes using the underlying VOL.
+    * When the Pass-through VOL is enabled, it uses collective MPI I/O to perform file writes.
+See PR #42.
     * For its usage, refer to the User Guide in doc/usage.md.
     * See PR #33.